Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use ('to understand visual content without watching') and how to narrow results with start/end.
-It mentions a prerequisite (captions feature) but does not explicitly state when not to use or list alternative tools.
+The description provides clear context for when to use the tool ('understand the visual content without watching') and how to narrow results with start/end.
+It does not explicitly mention alternatives or exclusions, but the use case is well-defined.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.